SmingHub/Sming/Sming/Components/Storage/README.rst

          Overrides ``standard`` to set 4Mbyte flash size

          spiffs
-            Adds a single SPIFFS partition
+            Adds a single SPIFFS partition.
+See :component:`spiffs`.

    Other configurations may be available, depending on architecture.
    You can see these by running ``make hwconfig-list``.